Political ideologies in the United States: Slavery and Civil War

-The Gilded Age
+Gilded Age

-The Gilded Age took place between the 1870s and 1900.
+The Gilded Age took place between the 1870s and 1890.
 During this time, the Republican Party fractured on the issue of the spoils system in the federal government.
 Senator Roscoe Conkling led the conservative Stalwarts, who supported the traditional political machine and wished to retain the spoils system.
 Those that opposed Conkling, especially supporters of Senator James G. Blaine, made up the liberal Half-Breeds, who supported civil service reform to abolish the spoils system.
 The Stalwarts primarily resided in the three states most influenced by machine politics: New York, Pennsylvania, and Illinois.
 They were also prevalent among southern Republicans, though the Solid South was overwhelmingly Democratic.

 The Democratic Party continued to be divided by sectional politics during the Gilded Age.
 Ideologies based on monetary issues produced conflict within both major parties.
 Silverites opposed the nation's de facto gold standard and supported a return to bimetallism.
 Small government ideals were still prominent at this time, with neither major party seeking to expand the government.
 By the 1870s, both major political parties supported industrialization, and in response, supporters of populist agrarianism established the People's Party in 1892.
 The Panic of 1893 accelerated these disputes, causing a major party realignment.
 The People's Party was absorbed by the Democratic Party, and the conservative Bourbon Democrats lost influence.
 Populism, agrarianism, and bimetallism became the dominant ideologies in the Democratic Party, led by William Jennings Bryan.

 Other major ideological groups during the Gilded Age include the Mugwumps, the Greenbacks, and the Prohibitionists.
 The Mugwumps were a loosely formed collection of anti-corruption conservatives that left the Republican Party.
 The Greenbacks were the largest of a series of labor related movements that advocated an increased money supply, increased government regulation, and an income tax.
 The Prohibitionists were a single-issue group that advocated prohibition of alcohol.